Rhode Island EBT Deposit Schedule for 2025

 How to Check Your EBT Deposit Status in Rhode Island

-Customer Service Line: Call the Rhode Island EBT Customer Service line at 1-888-979-9939.
-The automated system provides your balance after you enter your 16-digit card number.
-This service is available 24/7 in multiple languages.
+Call the EBT Customer Service line at 1-888-979-9939.
+An automated system will state your current balance after you enter your card number.
+You can also speak with a representative for assistance in multiple languages.

 Download Benny to save on groceries